These Mexican chicken flautas are easy to make and perfect for a snack or part of a full meal.

 While the flautas are in the skillet, I keep working on making more.
 Once the tortillas in the oil are browned and crisped up, roll/flip them to the other side.

-Once the flautas are all browned, use tongs to lift them out of the oil and place them on a paper towel to drain excess oil.
+When you see that the flautas are all browned, use tongs to lift them out of the oil and place them on a paper towel to drain excess oil.

 Once the flautas are all done, they are excellent served with some pico de gallo, guacamole and sour cream.
 These are so delicious and you will need to make sure that you make lots as they get gobbled up really quick.